≡ Menu

 ● Good source of Omega-3 & 6 fatty acids

-● Promotes and boost the immune system
+● Promotes and boosts the immune system

 ● Contains an abundant amount of protein